post-hero-img

 Are the other types of search queries?

 Apart from navigational search queries, searches can be categorized into informational and transactional, depending on what your user wants to get out of the search.
-Informational queries help people get answers or understand how to do something, while transactional queries usually are made with the purpose of completing an action, such as a purpose.
+Informational queries help people get answers or understand how to do something, while transactional queries are usually made with the purpose of completing an action, such as a purpose.
 You can tell which is which by the keywords used.

 Which should you optimize first – search or navigation?